 The evaluation committee commends the College on the procedures it is using to recruit faculty, train them and provide them with resources to grow professionally.
-As detailed below, both the documentation we were provided and the interviews we conducted demonstrated clearly that faculty are clear on expectations, do receive formal and informal assistance, have sufficient opportunities and motivation to conduct research and move up the ranks within the College.
+As detailed, both the documentation we were provided and the interviews we conducted demonstrated clearly that faculty are clear on expectations, do receive formal and informal assistance, have sufficient opportunities and motivation to conduct research and move up the ranks within the College.

-Indeed, as, primarily, a teaching focused college, Global College is rather unique in promoting research and this sets it ahead of its competition on that front.
-Indeed, the majority of the faculty hold doctoral degrees (or are in the process of competing them) and have a solid appreciation of the value of conducting research for an educational institution.
+Indeed, as, primarily, a teaching focused college, Ctl Eurocollege is rather unique in promoting research and this sets it ahead of its competition on that front.